HamedDaneshvar/VITON-Composite-Web/Readme.md

 ## Project Goals

-- **Objective**: The goal is to build a virtual try-on system that aligns a given clothing image onto a body image, producing a realistic composite image that shows how the clothing would look when worn.
+- **Objective**: The goal of this project is to build a virtual try-on system that aligns a given clothing image onto a body image, producing a realistic composite image that shows how the clothing would look when worn.
+The system is designed to handle both training with pose keypoints and inference without keypoints, ensuring flexibility in different scenarios.

-- **Models Used**:
+### Models Used:

-  1. **GMM (Geometric Matching Module)**: Warps the clothing image to align it with the body image using a Spatial Transformer Network (STN) with Thin-Plate Spline (TPS) transformation.
+1. **GMM (Geometric Matching Module)**:
+   - Warps the clothing image to align it with the body image using a Spatial Transformer Network (STN) with Thin-Plate Spline (TPS) transformation.
+   - During training, the model uses pose keypoints extracted from the dataset to warp the clothing image.
+   - During inference, the model can either predict the keypoints using a keypoint prediction network or skip the keypoint-based warping entirely.

-  2. **SegNet (Segmentation Network)**: Generates a segmentation mask of the person to identify different regions like the upper body, arms, and legs, ensuring the clothing is correctly positioned.
+2. **SegNet (Segmentation Network)**:
+   - Generates a segmentation mask of the person to identify different regions like the upper body, arms, and legs.
+   - The segmentation ensures that the clothing is placed correctly on the person, preserving occlusions and body regions for a realistic result.

-  3. **CompNet (Composition Network)**: Combines the warped clothing and the body image based on the segmentation mask to create the final composite image.
+3. **CompNet (Composition Network)**:
+   - Combines the warped clothing and the body image based on the segmentation mask produced by SegNet to create the final composite image.
+   - The composition network takes into account the refined alignment of the clothing and the person's body structure to produce a seamless virtual try-on result.

+### Key Features of VITON Model:
+- **Training with Keypoints**: The model leverages pose keypoints during training to improve the accuracy of clothing alignment and warping.
+- **Keypoint Prediction for Inference**: In the absence of keypoints during inference, the model can predict keypoints or handle cases without them, providing robustness in real-world applications where pose annotations may not be available.
+- **Flexible Architecture**: The virtual try-on system can seamlessly switch between keypoint-based and non-keypoint-based modes, making it adaptable for both training and inference scenarios.

 ## Flask Web Application